 Luckily, there are ways around it - so here's how to watch All 4 (or 4oD if you simply can't stop using the old name as we can't) from outside the UK.

-Watch All 4 with a VPN
+Unblock All 4 with a VPN

 By far the easiest way to access All 4 from abroad is to use a VPN (or virtual private network) which allows you to browse the internet while appearing to be in a different country to where you actually are.

 You can also check out our guide to the best VPNs for streaming video - our ranking of all the best VPNs we've tested for watching films and TV.